minhquangvo1109/UniversalVariable/README.md

 		// An array of sub products
 		sub_products: [Product, Product, Product, ...],

-		// {Array} of {String}
+		// {Array} of {SKU} object
 		// An SKU code for each item that is being viewed - these should be unique for items
-		// which differ by colour or size.
+		// which differ by color or size.
 This is for the case where multiple SKUs
 		// are selectable
-		skus: ["1111111", "222222", "33333"],
+		skus: [

-		// {Array}  of {String}
-		// An array of the sizes which are presented for the product being
-		// viewed.
-Each element should be a string, optionally ["small", "medium", "large"] or ["A", "B",
-		// "C", "D", "DD"]
-		sizes: ["8", "9", "10"],
+			{
+				id: 123,
+				color: "",
+				size: "",
+				stock: 10
+			}
+		],

 		// {String}
+		// The current selected product SKU
+		selected_sku: {

+			id: 123,

+			// {String}
-		// A text describes colour of the item
+			// A text describes color of the item
-		colour: "blue",
+			color: "",

+			size: "",

 			// {Number}
 			// A number indicates the stock avalability.
 Set the value to 0 if the item is out of stock
 			stock: 10,

+			// {Price}
+			// price object, The cost of a single unit of the item that is being viewed
+			// { GBP: 123.00, EUR: 150.00 }
+			unit_price: 123.00,

 			// {Number}
+			// The number of units of this item that are selected
+			quantity: 1,

+			// {Price}
+			// The price of the item taking into account any sales or special
+			// circumstances
+			unit_sale_price: { GBP: 100.00, EUR: 130.00 }

+		},

+		// Color
+		color: "WHITE",

+		// {Price}
-		// The cost of a single unit of the item that is being viewed
+		// price object, The cost of a single unit of the item that is being viewed
-		unit_price: 14.99,
+		// { GBP: 123.00, EUR: 150.00 }
+		unit_price: { GBP: 123.00, EUR: 150.00 },

 		// {Number}
 		// The price of the item taking into account any sales or special
 		// circumstances
-		unit_sale_price: 10.99,

-		// {String}
-		// The currency in which the unit price is displayed.
-Three letter ISO
-		// code: GBP, EUR, USD etc.
-		unit_price_currency: "GBP",

-		// {Number}
-		// The number of units of this item in the basket
-		quantity: 1,
+		unit_sale_price: { GBP: 123.00, EUR: 150.00 },

 		// {Number}
 		// The voucher code entered (only necessary if different from transaction)